On the validity of pre-trained transformers for natural language processing in the software engineering domain: seBERT

 \subsection{Data}

 We identified four data sources for our domain-specific corpus of SE textual data:

 \begin{enumerate} \item \textbf{Stack Overflow posts}: With millions of questions, answers and comments, Stack Overflow posts are a rich source of textual data from the SE field.
 Same as the prior work, this is one of our main data sources.
 The Stack Exchange Data Dump \cite{stack-exchange-data-dump} contains Stack Overflow posts from 2014 to 2020 and is hosted on the Internet Archive \cite{internet-archive}.
 A Stack Overflow specific mirror is available as a public dataset on the Google Cloud Platform \cite{stackoverflow-dataset}.
 Using BigQuery, we extracted 62.8 Gigabyte of questions, answers and comments. \item \textbf{GitHub issues}: GitHub is more than a code hosting environment.
 For many users, GitHub issues are the first place to give feedback or report software bugs and thus provide valuable insight into the communication between users and developers.
 GitHub issues consist of a title, a description and comments and are available through the GitHub Archive \cite{gh-archive}.
 Using Google BigQuery \cite{google-bigquery} we extracted 118.5 Gigabyte of issue descriptions and comments from the years 2015 to 2019. \item \textbf{Jira issues}: Similar to GitHub issues, Jira issues provide valuable insights into software team communication regarding bug and issue tracking.
 In 2015, Ortu et al. published the Jira Repository Dataset \cite{the-jira-repository-dataset}, which contains 700K Jira issue reports and more than 2M Jira issue comments.
-With 1.4 Gigabyte of unprocessed textual data, they make up the smallest part of our corpus, but provide a perspective on issues beyond GitHub. \item \textbf{GitHub commit messages}: Git commit messages are used to communicate the context of changes to other developers.
+With 1.4 Gigabyte of unprocessed textual data, they make up the smallest part of our corpus.
+However, the overall amount of data is still fairly large, and provides a perspective beyond Stack Overflow and GitHub.
+This includes language regarding the committing solutions to Subversion, or the submission of textual diffs as patches. \item \textbf{GitHub commit messages}: Git commit messages are used to communicate the context of changes to other developers.
 Commit messages consist of two parts, a subject line and a message body, the latter being optional.
 Similar to the GitHub issues, we extracted 21.7 Gigabyte of GitHub commit messages from the GitHub Archive using BigQuery. \end{enumerate}

 In total, our data set consists of 204.4 Gigabyte of unprocessed textual data.
 To the best of our knowledge, this the largest and most diverse corpus of textual data in the SE domain.
 Prior work on pre-training focused only on data from Stack Overflow.
 However, this ignores important aspects of the SE domain.
 A key aspect of natural language communication is the description of feature requests and bugs.
 Such data is typically not available on Stack Overflow, with the exception of users asking how they could work around a specific issue.
 Through the inclusion of GitHub issues and Jira issues, we enhance the corpus with such data.
 Moreover, commit messages are often short and on point natural language summaries of development activities and, consequently, different from the often longer discussions within issues and on Stack Overflow.